FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 A `<datatype>` element may contain `<mappedDatatype>` elements corresponding to any number of type systems.
 Type systems include XML, SBE, GPB, JSON, and ISO 11404, a generic type taxonomy.
-An XML schema mapping is obviously needed by FIXML.

 The `standard` attribute of `<mappedDatatype>` tells which type system the mapping is for.
 Its `base` attribute tells what the FIX datatype maps to